deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 - Uses - Green moong dal is used to make sprouts, dal khichdi, dosa, dhoklas, and curries.
 Yellow moong dal can be used to make dal khichdi, pakodas, curries, chilas, and toast.
 - Versatility - Yellow moong dal has a milder flavor and is more versatile than green moong dal.
 It can be used in a wider range of dishes, including sweet dishes and desserts.

-## Toor/Tuvar or Arhar daal
+## Toor/Tuvar or Arhar daal or pigeon peas

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image5.jpg)

 Toor/tuvarorarhardaal, is most commonly sold and cooked in its split, skinless form.
 With its skin on, it is a greenish-brown color and without its skin, yellow.

-Toor daal looks a lot likechana daalbut has smaller, more yellow-colored grains.
-It is especially popular in thewest and south India.
+Toor daal looks a lot like chana daal but has smaller, more yellow-colored grains.
+It is especially popular in the west and south India.
 It cooks quickly and does not require soaking in advance.

 ## Sabut urad